99ltaylor/99ltaylor/README.md

 ---

-⚡ Hobbies & Interests: **Wannabe triathlete, (High Intensity Interval Training) HIIT enthusiast and meditation newbie**
+### 🏃🏽‍♂️🏊🏽‍♂️🚴🏽‍♂️ &nbsp; Hobbies & Interests: **Training to become triathlete, lover of (High Intensity Interval Training) HIIT workouts and being surrounded by nature.

 ---
-<strong>Makers has been an intense and rewarding process, I'm excited about getting my teeth into a new and tasty tech challenge!</strong>

----
+### 🌱 &nbsp; I'm always open to learning new things and meeting connecting with new people and companies**